Money Order Basics: Tips for Payments

 Whether you’re buying or selling something, a money order might be your best option (or your only option) for payment.
 They’re considered a “safe” form of payment, making them a popular alternative to checks.
 But it’s important to understand the pros and cons of using money orders — and when other payment methods are a better choice.

 What Is a Money Order?

 A money order is a paper document, similar to a check, used for making payments.
 Money orders are prepaid, so they are only issued after a buyer pays for the money order with cash or another form of guaranteed funds.

 Guaranteed funds: Because issuers demand payment up front, money orders are considered relatively safe, or “guaranteed,” forms of payment.
-They shouldn’t bounce—like personal checks might.
+They shouldn’t bounce—as personal checks might.

-Specific payee: The name of a payee (the recipient of the money order) and the name of a financial institution that issued the money order will appear on every money order.
-When you buy a money order, you’ll specify who should receive the funds by filling in the name of the person or organization that you wish to pay.
-This makes it difficult for thieves to steal the instrument and get the money.
+Specific payee: The name of a payee (the recipient of the money order) and the name of a financial institution that issued the money order appear on every money order.
+When you buy a money order, you specify who should receive the funds by filling in the name of the person or organization that you wish to pay.
+That makes it difficult for thieves to steal the instrument and get the money.

-Be aware that money orders are sometimes used in scams, but they’re also used for legitimate purposes.
+Be aware that con artists sometimes use money orders are in scams.
+Many money orders are legitimate, but you need to use caution.
 We’ll detail several common scams below.

-Where to buy: Money orders are available from several sources, including:
+Money orders are available for purchase from several sources, including:

 - Supermarkets and convenience stores